PostHog/posthog.com/contents/blog/startup-ops-toolkit.md

 - <a target="_blank" rel="noopener noreferrer nofollow" href="https://www.hubspot.com/">HubSpot</a> for sales.
 Various tiers and combos available, starting from free.
 Free doesn’t mean you should start there though.
 - Something like <a target="_blank" rel="noopener noreferrer nofollow" href="https://www.charliehr.com/">Charlie</a> or <a target="_blank" rel="noopener noreferrer nofollow" href="https://www.hibob.com/">Bob</a> for things like recording salaries, addresses etc..
 Around $6 per employee per month usually.

-For business planning, I’m yet to find a tool that genuinely convinces me of its value over a well-organized Google Sheet.
+For business planning (setting OKRs etc.), I’m yet to find a tool that genuinely convinces me of its value over a well-organized Google Sheet.
 The number one challenge I’ve found is effectively communicating and tracking the output of business planning, and people really don’t like having to use another multiple platforms to track what they’re doing.

 Congrats, you have hopefully saved a bunch of precious time and mental energy that can now be used on building the product, talking to customers, recruiting and creating (presumably) massive hype on Clubhouse.